angarsky/diveintopython/learn/variables/array.md

 print(array) # Output: ['apple', 'banana', 'orange', 'grape']
 ```

-The `append()` method adds the specified element to the end of the list.
+The `append()` method allows to insert the specified element to the end of the array (or list).
 It modifies the original list in place and does not return a new list.

 You can append elements of any data type to a Python list, including strings, numbers, or even other lists.